gillyb/dotfiles/installations/nvim/README.md

 After lazyvim loads its initial settings, it will load the other settings files inside the files `autocmds.lua`, `keymaps.lua` and `options.lua`.

+All files in the `/plugins` folder will be loaded as well.
+Each plugin file returns a lua table.
+The first value is the name of the plugin.
+The rest of the values are settings specific to that plugin.

+You can disable a plugin by adding `enabled = false` to the returned table.